trung8134/Multiple_Disease_Prediction_System/Review.md

 - Understand how to use Machine Learning algorithms for practical projects.
 - Have knowledge about machine learning.
 - Know how to develop a small personal project with Streamlit.

+-> Demo.py file is a file used to run the demo streamlit program on a local web.